isaiah1701/k8-eks/README.md

-# EKS Cluster Deployment with ArgoCD, Helm Charts, Cert-Manager, ExternalDNS, Prometheus & Grafana
+# EKS Cluster Deployment with GitOps, CI/CD, Security Scans, and Monitoring

-# Overview
+## Overview
-This project deploys a production-ready EKS (Elastic Kubernetes Service) cluster on AWS.
-It integrates powerful Kubernetes tools to automate infrastructure, secure communication, and monitor performance:
+This project delivers a production-ready EKS (Elastic Kubernetes Service) setup on AWS, emphasizing automation, security 🔒, and observability 📊.
+It combines GitOps workflows, secure CI/CD pipelines, infrastructure as code, and full monitoring.

-🔁 ArgoCD for GitOps-based continuous deployment

-📦 Helm Charts for simplified and reusable app deployments

-🔒 Cert-Manager for automated HTTPS certificates

-🌐 ExternalDNS for auto-managed Route 53 DNS records

-📊 Prometheus & Grafana for monitoring and observability
+Key components include GitOps with ArgoCD 🔁, Docker-based deployments to EKS 🐳, automated certificate and DNS management 🌐, and real-time monitoring with Prometheus and Grafana 📈.
+CI/CD pipelines are used to scan infrastructure and container images for security issues, build Docker images, and deploy applications to Kubernetes automatically.

-This setup follows modern DevOps best practices to ensure scalability, automation, and high availability.
+This end-to-end setup reflects real-world production infrastructure aligned with modern DevOps best practices ✅.

-# Key Features
+## Key Features

- Amazon EKS
+- Amazon EKS
-Fully managed Kubernetes on AWS — handles the control plane, scaling, and integrates seamlessly with other AWS services.
+  Fully managed Kubernetes service used to run containerized applications at scale ☁️ with built-in AWS integration, high availability, and auto-scaling.

+- Terraform Infrastructure as Code
+  Modular and reusable Terraform code 📦 provisions the VPC, EKS cluster, IAM roles, and state management via S3 and DynamoDB for safe and repeatable deployments.

+- CI/CD Pipelines
+  - Pipeline 1 automates Terraform validation, planning, and application with error handling ⚙️.
+  - Pipeline 2 includes:
+    - Checkov 🔍 scans for Terraform misconfigurations and security violations.
+    - Docker image builds 🛠️ and pushes to Amazon ECR.
+    - Trivy scans 🧪 for vulnerabilities in Docker containers.
+    - Kubernetes deployment to EKS using manifests 🚀.

-🚀 ArgoCD
+- ArgoCD (GitOps)
-GitOps tool that continuously syncs your Kubernetes cluster with your Git repo for version-controlled, automated deployments.
+  Automatically syncs application state from Git repositories to the EKS cluster, enabling declarative, version-controlled deployments 🔁.

-📦 Helm Charts
+- Helm Charts
-Simplifies complex deployments using pre-packaged, versioned configuration templates.
+  Used for streamlined deployment and configuration of Kubernetes tools like ArgoCD, Prometheus, Grafana, and Cert-Manager 🧩.

-🔐 Cert-Manager
+- Cert-Manager
-Automatically issues and renews TLS/SSL certificates using Let’s Encrypt (ACME protocol) — enabling HTTPS by default.
+  Issues and renews TLS/SSL certificates using Let’s Encrypt 🔐 and ACME protocols to ensure encrypted traffic across services.

-🌍 ExternalDNS
+- ExternalDNS
-Automatically creates and updates DNS records in Route 53 based on Kubernetes Ingress and Service resources.
+  Dynamically updates Route 53 DNS records 🌍 based on Kubernetes ingress and service resources, reducing manual configuration effort.

-📈 Prometheus & Grafana

-Prometheus scrapes metrics from your cluster and apps.
+- Prometheus and Grafana

-Grafana visualizes these metrics in real time through rich dashboards and alerting systems.
+  Provides metrics scraping, alerting, and rich real-time dashboarding 📊 to monitor application health and infrastructure performance.